greidinger-reis/bible-rust/README.md

   </book>
 </bible>
 ```
-🇧🇷 I'm using one downloaded from this source
+I'm using a PT-🇧🇷 version downloaded from this source
 https://github.com/thiagobodruk/biblia/tree/master/xml

 Run the script